ytti/oxidized-web/docs/development.md

 # How to release a new version of Oxidized-web?

 ## Review changes
 Run `git diff 0.xx.yy..master` (where `0.xx.yy` is to be changed to the last release) and review all the changes that have been done.
 Have a specific look at changes you don't understand.

+It is nicer to read in a GUI, so you can use something like `git difftool --tool=kdiff3 -d 0.xx.yy..master` to see it in kdiff3.

 ## Update the gem dependencies to the latest versions
 ```